Node's Package Management and Loading Mechanisms

 });

-encoding only affects the form of the data read, it does not change the underlying Buffer reading method.
-If no encoding is set, the chunk will be a Buffer object.
+encoding only affects the form of the data read out; it does not change how the underlying Buffer is read.
+When no encoding is set, the chunk will be a Buffer object.

 Binary Stream (Default Buffer)